 The making of America’s other Women’s World Cup team: The Philippines

 Mark Mangune would send the DMs after mundane days at his telecommunications job in Michigan.
-Sofia Harrison received hers on Instagram in 2017, and found it “a little sketchy.”
+Sofia Harrison received hers on Instagram in 2017 and found it “a little sketchy.”
 She was a freshman at Slippery Rock University in Pennsylvania.
-He was a self-described “random dude” who’d spend idle time on message boards — until, that is, the Philippines Football Federation gave him a title.
+Mangune was a self-described “random dude” who’d spend idle time on message boards — until, that is, the Philippines Football Federation gave him a title.

 Officially, in 2012, Mangune became the PFF’s volunteer “liaison and recruitment officer.”